RFM CUSTOMER EMAIL SUPPORT

 We ship all of our products frozen in insulated boxes with dry ice and ice packs.
 We limit our boxes to 55 LBS so that we can ensure that there is enough room to fit some dry ice and some ice packs in your order.
 Everything will be sent out frozen and tightly packed.
 If any of your products arrive thawed or starting to defrost, this is perfectly fine and safe!
 You do not need to worry or freak out.
 It is perfectly safe to thaw and re-freeze pet food.

-We do not charge you extra and there are no hidden fees or costs with our shipping.
+We do not charge you extra and there are no hidden fees or costs with our shipping costs.
 We include your insulated box and the dry ice & ice packs in our shipping rates.
 You will not have to pay extra for these items.

 We provide customer service via email and can definitely help you here.
 If you want to place an order but are confused on what items to actually get, you can request us to build you an order, free of charge.
-Simply click HERE to visit our partner’s at Perfectly Rawsome, and fill out the custom meal plan form.
+Simply go to our home page and click on the "Build An Order" page and follow the cues.
 Someone from Raw Feeding Miami will get back to you as soon as possible.

-We only provide raw feeding assistance and guidance to RFM customers only.
-However, you can email you questions about our products, services, shipping, etc. to email@example.com
+We provide raw feeding assistance and guidance to RFM customers only.
+However, you can email any questions about our products, services, shipping, etc. to email@example.com

 Due to the perishable nature of our product, Raw Feeding Miami does not offer any refunds or exchanges once an item is purchased.
 You must purchase at your own risk.
 If you have an item you cannot feed for some reason, please feel free to email us for any tips or tricks on how to feed it or for some possible other uses for that product.